Edgenius/PlatoDocSite/content/_index.md

 +++
-title = "Home of PlatoForms Documentation" description = "With PlatoForms creating forms is easy and fun.
+title = "PlatoForms Documentation Center" description = "With PlatoForms creating forms is easy and fun.
 Don't spend time working with long and confusing PDF forms, let us do the hard work for you."
 +++

 #  PlatoForms' Documentation

 **Hi there!** Welcome to our documentation center.